GPII/qi-development-environments/README.md

 ## Hosted Continuous Integration

 CI jobs like the ones described above can also be executed by services such as [GitLab CI](https://about.gitlab.com/gitlab-ci/).
 This allows for:
-* Test runs to be triggered when changes are pushed to Git repositories, letting developers know when project stability has been affected
+* Triggering of test runs when changes are pushed to Git repositories, letting developers know when project stability has been affected
 * Interacting with CI results using an [intuitive dashboard](https://docs.gitlab.com/ee/ci/img/environments_manual_action_builds.png)
 * The use of [pipelines](https://docs.gitlab.com/ee/ci/img/environments_manual_action_pipelines.png) that can prevent downstream or dependent jobs from running if failures occur in upstream jobs
 * Optionally performing [deployments](https://about.gitlab.com/2016/08/26/ci-deployment-and-environments/) or issuing releases if pipelines result in passing jobs
 * Displaying the results of most recent CI runs using [badges](https://docs.gitlab.com/ee/user/project/pipelines/settings.html#badges) in repository documentation or on project pages

-### Getting Started with Hosted Continuous Integration

 GitLab provides provides two options for using their software, a [hosted version](https://about.gitlab.com/) and a [self-hosted option](https://about.gitlab.com/products/).
 Both feature CI integration but the assumption is that the hosted version is being used.

+It is also assumed that your project's repository is either hosted by GitLab or that the [repository (pull) mirroring](https://docs.gitlab.com/ee/workflow/repository_mirroring.html) feature is being used.

+### Getting Started with Hosted Continuous Integration

+This section will describe two ways of getting started with hosted CI.
+If a CI runner is already set up then referring to just the [Quickstart](#quickstart) section should be enough.
+If you require more details then please also read the [CI Runner Setup](#ci-runner-setup) section.

+#### Quickstart

+Please copy [this .gitlab-ci.yml](./windows/.gitlab-ci.yml) file to the top level directory of your repository where your ``.vagrant.yml`` file is located.
+Upon pushing your changes CI jobs will be triggered on the runner (see below) and results will be displayed in the pipelines section of your project's repository page.

+#### CI Runner Setup

-All jobs are run on hosts referred to as CI runners which then send results to GitLab.
-While runners can be installed on [numerous operating systems](https://docs.gitlab.com/runner/#install-gitlab-runner) the QI automation has been tested on [Linux](https://docs.gitlab.com/runner/install/linux-repository.html) hosts.
+All jobs run on hosts referred to as CI runners which then send results to GitLab.
+A few things to note:

+* While runners can be installed on [numerous operating systems](https://docs.gitlab.com/runner/#install-gitlab-runner) the QI automation has been tested on [Linux](https://docs.gitlab.com/runner/install/linux-repository.html) hosts
-For this to work your project's repository either needs to be hosted by GitLab [repository (pull) mirroring](https://docs.gitlab.com/ee/workflow/repository_mirroring.html)

-* Linux host where the GitLab CI runner will be [installed](https://docs.gitlab.com/runner/install/linux-repository.html) using the [shell executor](https://docs.gitlab.com/runner/#selecting-the-executor)
+* The CI runner should be set up to use the [shell executor](https://docs.gitlab.com/runner/#selecting-the-executor)
-* All of the requirements mentioned in this document above will need to be met on the Linux host
+* The runner should meet all of the [QI requirements](#requirements)
+* The shared runners provided by gitlab.com should be disabled, leaving only your private runner enabled

+Please refer to the [Configuring a Runner](https://docs.gitlab.com/ee/ci/quick_start/#configuring-a-runner) documentation for more information.